-Public Health services provided through pharmacies.
+Public Health services

 Many community pharmacies are also commissioned by local authorities to provide public health services on a 'needs' basis.
-These are not necessarily classed as pharmaceutical services as they are provided by other healthcare providers as well.
+These are not necessarily classed as pharmaceutical services as they are provided by other healthcare providers, such as GP surgeries and outreach clinics, as well.

 Examples of these are smoking cessation and sexual health.

-For completeness we have included maps showing where these services are available and will publish them alongside the PNA.
+For completeness we are publishing maps showing where these services are available alongside the PNA.